-This Interim Management Discussion and Analysis - Quarterly Highlights ("MD&A") has been prepared to provide material updates to the business operations and financial condition of Omai Gold Mines Corp. ("OMAI" or the "Company"), since its last annual management discussion and analysis, being the Management Discussion & Analysis (the "Annual MD&A") for the fiscal year ended December 31, 2023.
-This MD&A does not provide a general update to the Annual MD&A, or reflect any non-material events since the date of the Annual MD&A.
+This Management Discussion and Analysis ("MD&A") has been prepared to provide material updates to the business operations and financial condition of Omai Gold Mines Corp. ("OMAI" or the "Company"), for the fiscal year ended December 31, 2024.
 This MD&A has been prepared in compliance with the requirements of section 2.2.1 of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the Annual MD&A, the audited annual consolidated financial statements of the Company for the years ended December 31, 2023 and 2022, and the unaudited condensed interim consolidated financial statements for the nine months ended September 30, 2024, and the related notes thereto.
-All reported amounts are stated in United States Dollars unless otherwise indicated.
-The information contained herein is presented as at November 27, 2024, unless otherwise indicated.
+This MD&A should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2024 and 2023 (the "Reporting Period") and the related notes thereto (the "Annual Financial Statements").
+All reported amounts are stated in United States Dollars ("USD") unless otherwise indicated.
+Reference to Canadian dollars is disclosed as C\$.
+The information contained herein is presented as at April 30, 2025, unless otherwise indicated.

-Description of Business
+2.0 Description of Business

-OMAI is an exploration and development company engaged in the acquisition, exploration, evaluation and development of mineral properties.
+Omai is an exploration and development company engaged in the acquisition, exploration, evaluation and development of mineral properties.
 The Company does not have any resource properties in production at this time.
-The Company's primary current focus is the exploration, through its subsidiary Avalon Gold Exploration Inc. ("AGE" or "Avalon"), of the past producing Omai Gold Mine in the Potaro Mining District of Guyana.
+The Company's primary current focus is the exploration of the past producing Omai Gold Mine in the Potaro Mining District of Guyana.

-The Company's primary office is located at 1800-372 Bay Street, Toronto, Ontario M5H 2W9, Canada.
+The Company's primary office of the Company is located at 25 Adelaide Street East, Suite 1400, Toronto, Ontario, M5C 3A1, Canada.